chand1012/blog/content/blog/Arch-Beginners/index.md

 If you are asking this question, you shouldn't be using Arch.

 If you've never installed a Linux system before, this may seem like a lot, but this is very normal for a Linux install.
 The reasons operating systems are so big is because of pre installed programs, but with Arch, this isn't a problem.
-A full arch install is around 2GB, compared to Ubuntu Desktop's 8GB or to Windows' 10GB.
+A full Arch install, with a lightweight desktop and basic internet browser, is around 2GB, compared to Ubuntu Desktop's 8GB or to Windows' 10GB.
 After you install a desktop and other packages required to use Arch in a productive setting, it will still only be between 3 and 4GB, depending on your chosen Desktop.

 When I first boot, no programs start, and I use about 1GB of RAM.
 Compare this with my quite heavy Windows partition, where up to 10GB can be used at idle (this is mostly because Docker runs at startup and that uses a VM on Windows 10 WSL2).